 At that time, GSS was half-owned by the Guptas’ Sahara Systems and the remainder by an associate of theirs.

 In its bid documentation, SAP told Transnet that the price it had quoted was pushed up by the “risk” of subcontracting so much to GSS, a company it had not used before.
+In response to questions this week, Transnet said that “suppliers appoint subcontractors at their discretion”.

 But in the bid documentation, SAP suggested the choice lay with Transnet, saying: “Should Transnet have a preference of an additional specific partner to engage with, SAP will be happy to review their skills and their resource matrix.”